srinuthummala5/RatesAPIAutomation/README.md

     RatesAPIAutomation

-Over View: The framework is designed to automate rates API using cucumber and RESTAPI.
+Over View: The framework is designed to automate rates API using Cucumber and RestAPI.

 Execution Details:
     1. By executing test runner calss as junit (Right click on test runner file -> Run As -> JUnit Test)